 By assembling and preserving all these samples into a single collection, the researchers are also creating a resource for future investigation into other aspects of upper respiratory tract microbiology in teenagers.

 This two year project started in July 2019.

 Help support this research

-This research is only made possible by the generous support of people like YOU.
+This research has been made possible thanks to the generous support of The Starfish Trust and A Life for A Cure.
 Help us continue by donating, or raising funds for our work.
 On behalf of everyone who will benefit, now and in the future, thank you.